dsccommunity/SqlServerDsc/tests/Integration/README.md

 **Depends on:** SqlSetup (for the local installation account)

-The integration tests will install (or upgrade) seperate, Microsoft SQL Server 2017 and 2019, Reporting Services instances and leave them on the build server for other integration tests to use.
+The integration tests will install (or upgrade) separate, Microsoft SQL Server 2017 and 2019, Reporting Services instances and leave them on the build server for other integration tests to use.